mendix/cf-mendix-buildpack/README.md

 ### Horizontal Scaling

 There are two ways for horizontal scaling in Mendix.
 In Mendix 5.15+ you can use sticky sessions.
-Mendix 6 has Cluster Support (BETA) using a REDIS instance as state store.
 Mendix 7 brings this even further by no longer requiring a state store.
 See below on how to activate these settings, based on the Mendix version you use.

 #### Things to keep in mind when scaling horizontally